thibaudcolas/your-wagtail-portfolio/README.md

 }
 ```

-Make migrations and migrate.
+Make migrations and migrate if you haven’t already.
+Then add content in the CMS.

-### Add search functionality to the website to demonstrate Wagtail search basics
+### Search

+#### Custom search view

 Commit: [9d1cac6](https://github.com/thibaudcolas/your-wagtail-portfolio/commit/9d1cac6) Add minimal search setup

+- `query.add_hit` is only there to keep track of query popularity _if_ we wanted to introduce promoted search results later (see user guide).
+- Nothing special to Wagtail in the search view.
+Pagination and all are built-in Django features.

 The `search` app is already present on the site, as it’s part of Wagtail’s starter project template which we used.
 We can look at the `search` view in `search/views.py` but there is nothing to customize for a simple site search: